Birmingham takes action against HMO landlord in first civil penalty case

 Following the introduction of the civil enforcement policy earlier this year, the HMO team has cracked the whip on its first landlord, with the hopes of bringing greater regulation to the sector.

 There are roughly 6,000 HMO properties across the city, all of which are required to be licensed.
-However, to date only 1,900 have applied to the City Council for a license.
+However, to date only 1,900 have applied to the city council for a licence.

 Cllr Sharon Thompson, cabinet member for homes and neighbourhoods said, “While there are a great many landlords who provide excellent accommodation, inevitably there are some who will only respond and make necessary improvements on threat of financial penalties or legal action.
 With that in mind, I’m delighted that the recent change in policy has improved our effectiveness and ultimately enabled us to take enforcement action against landlords who are letting substandard accommodation.